KeivanMoridZadeh/BlackjackAssistance/README.md

 3. Click "Get Recommendation" for optimal play advice
 4. Use "Next Hand" to start a new hand
 5. Track dealt cards in the "Dealt/Wasted Cards" section

+### Voice Control

+The application supports voice control for adding cards to different areas:

+1. Click the microphone button (🎤) next to the dealer, player, or wasted cards area
+2. Speak the card value (e.g., "two", "three", "ace", etc.)
+3. The card will be automatically added to the selected area
+4. To cancel voice input, click the square button (⏹️) that appears while listening

+Supported voice commands include:
+- Number words: "two", "three", "four", "five", "six", "seven", "eight", "nine", "ten"
+- Face cards: "jack", "queen", "king" (all count as 10)
+- Ace: "ace" or "a"

 ## Strategy Components